SamiHaque2607/PortfolioProjects/R Markdowns/IrisPractise.md

 cat("Accuracy:", accuracy)
 ```

 Finally, the accuracy of the model is calculated by comparing the predicted species to the actual species in the test set.
 This accuracy value, displayed using the **cat** function, provides a measure of how well the model performs in classifying iris species based on the selected features.
 A higher accuracy indicates better predictive performance.
+The accuracy was computed at **0.7111111**, indicating that the model correctly predicted the iris species in the test set with an approximate accuracy of **71.11%**.

 ## Clearing Up